Warning: This post contains spoilers for Westworld season 2.

 Good news: HBO confirmed to Variety on May 1 that Westworld season 3 is indeed happening.

-Why wait so long?
+Why wait so long for the show to come back?
 The last time Nolan answered the “when” question, he basically said they’re not going to rush perfection.

 “It’s an ongoing conversation with our friends at HBO, and for us, with a show of this scope and scale, we’re not interested in doing the compromised version,” he told Entertainment Weekly.
 “We want the show to get bigger and bigger and more ambitious and this takes time.
 We want to take all the time we need to get it right.”